ChamodyaChiran/AW1000-NSS-Build-Public/README.md

 2. Serial Console Access: connect to the router’s serial or [UART](https://openwrt.org/toh/arcadyan/astoria/aw1000#serial) console for low-level recovery and debugging. [more info](https://openwrt.org/docs/techref/hardware/port.serial)
 3. USB Boot Option: To help prevent bricking or permanent failures in the future, consider configuring USB boot.
 Booting from a USB drive allows safer recovery and testing of firmware without overwriting internal storage.[more info](https://openwrt.org/toh/arcadyan/astoria/aw1000#making_usb_boot_permanent)

+> Download the official OpenWrt kernel image and rename it to initramfs.bin.

+> Prepare a USB drive (1GB or larger) and use Win32 Disk Imager to write initramfs.bin to it.
+(Note: the USB drive will be fully formatted.)

+> Power off your router, insert the USB drive, and power it on.
+The router should boot from the USB.

+> Download the official OpenWrt sysupgrade image and flash it via the Web UI.

 <br/>

 ## 📢 Stay Updated